CALL US: +44 (0)20 8004 3492

 How do I apply for visa-free travel?

-To apply for visa-free travel under the VWP, you must obtain authorisation to enter the United States using what’s known as the Electronic System for Travel Authorization (ESTA) prior to boarding a U.S. bound air or sea carrier.
+To apply for visa-free travel under the VWP, you must obtain authorisation to enter the United States using what’s known as the Electronic System for Travel Authorization (ESTA) prior to boarding a US-bound air or sea carrier.

 As previously indicated, to travel under the VWP, and therefore be eligible for ESTA, you must possess a valid electronic and machine-readable passport.
 These are enhanced secure passports with an embedded chip containing key biometric information about you as the passport holder.

-If you receive a “Travel Not Authorised” response to your ESTA application, but still wish to continue with your travel plans, you will need to apply for a B2 or other type of visa.
+If you receive a “Travel Not Authorized” response to your ESTA application, but still wish to continue with your travel plans, you will need to apply for a B2 or other type of visa.
 The denial of a travel authorisation only prohibits travel under the VWP, and is not a determination of eligibility for a visa to travel to the U.S.

 Denial of visa-free travel could significantly delay or scupper any travel plans so, in the event of any uncertainty, you should always seek expert advice well in advance of travelling to the United States, and prior to making any non-refundable travel arrangements.

-B-2 visa
+B visa

 The B-2 classification is the American tourist visa, is a temporary, or nonimmigrant, visa for those travelling to the U.S. for the purposes of tourism, pleasure, or visiting friends and family.
 The B2 visa can also be used for the following activities: